Jon Tester: Veterans affairs

 In 2018, as ranking member of the Senate Veterans' Affairs Committee, Tester raised concerns about the nomination of Ronny Jackson to head the U.S. Department of Veterans Affairs.
 There were allegations that Jackson had dispensed medications in a medically unethical fashion, was drunk on an overseas trip, and drunkenly banged on the hotel door of a female colleague.
 Jackson denied the allegations but withdrew his nomination.
 In response, Trump called for Tester's resignation and said the allegations against Jackson were false.
 According to CNN, four sources familiar with the allegation that Jackson drunkenly banged on the door of a female colleague confirmed it.
 The Secret Service said it could not verify any of the allegations.
 Johnny Isakson, the Republican chairman of the Senate Veterans Affairs Committee, defended Tester, saying he had no problem with Tester's handling of the nomination.

 Post-Senate career

 Tester said that following his departure from the Senate, he would continue working on his farm.
 He co-hosts a podcast with journalist Maritsa Georgiou.

-In May 2025, Tester joined MSNBC as a political analyst for the network.
+In May 2025, Tester joined MS NOW, known at the time as MSNBC, as a political analyst for the network.
 He made his first appearance on the network in his new position on Deadline: White House.